ChimeraTK/DeviceAccess/doc/spec_TransferElement.md

   * 8.4 The backend ensures consistency of the value with the device, even if data loss may occur on the transport layer.
 If necessary, a heartbeat mechanism is implemented to correct any inconsistencies at regular intervals.
   * 8.5 For transfer elements which are created before the device has been opened (or after the device has seen an exception, see 9.) the backend does not fill any data into the queue until the device has successfully been opened and Device::activateAsyncRead() is called (*).
 Also no runtime_errors are send.
 We call this *asyncronous read is not activated* for these transfer elements.
-      * 8.5.1 When  Device::activateAsyncRead() is called, it activates asyncronous read for all transfer elements where AccessMode::wait_for_new_data is set.
+      * 8.5.1 When  Device::activateAsyncRead() is called, it activates asyncronous read for all transfer elements where AccessMode::wait_for_new_data is set (*).
       * 8.5.2 When asyncronous read is activated in a transfer elememt, it must get an initial value via doReadTransferSynchronously() and treat it as if it would have been received, i.e. push it to the queue.
+This must happen after the actual asynchronus sending has been turned on to make sure no update is missed. (*)
       * 8.5.3 If a transfer element is created while the device is opened and functional, the asynchronus read is activated automatically (incl. sending of the initial value).
 This happens  even if there are other transfer elements which have the asynchronous read deactivated because they have been created before opening the device and  Device::activateAsyncRead() has not been called yet.
       * 8.5.4 If Device::activateAsyncRead() is called while the device is not opened or has an error, this call has no effect (*).